Instructions

 Classroom computers

 The physical public classroom computers can be accessed via SSH from the shell servers kosh.aalto.fi and lyta.aalto.fi.
 Please see https://www.aalto.fi/en/services/it-classrooms for a list of the classroom computers.
-Please be considerate of other people using the computers -- especially local users -- as the computers are primarily meant for local use.
+Please be considerate of other people using the computers -- especially local users -- as the computers are primarily meant for classroom use.
 Remote processes have a higher nice value and it is not allowed to load the computers so heavily that the local users' experience is affected.

 Staff computers

 In some cases there is special software installed on a personal staff workstation which needs to be used directly from the workstation.
 It is, at least to some extent, also possible to use a staff workstation remotely.
 For this, SSH access is needed.
-For many departments, this has been allowed from the staff-only taltta.org.aalto.fi shell server.
+For many departments, this has been allowed from the staff-only viila.org.aalto.fi shell server.
 If this is not the case for you and you need this, please contact servicedesk@aalto.fi.

 Remote use